time-killer-games/libdlgmod/README.md

 # Platforms Supported and Features Included

 Windows, macOS, Linux, FreeBSD, DragonFlyBSD, and, (in theory), PureDarwin, are supported.
-Linux, FreeBSD, and PureDarwin versions have dependencies.
+Linux, FreeBSD, DragonFlyBSD, and PureDarwin versions have dependencies.
 Includes Message Box with OK, OK/Cancel, Yes/No, Yes/No/Cancel, Retry/Cancel, Abort, Abort/Ignore, Input Box for strings and numbers, Password Box for strings and numbers, Open File, Multi-Select Files, Save File, Folder Browser, and Color Picker.
 The File Dialogs support Multiple Filters, each of which, may be selected from a drop-down menu.
 Running these functions outside the main thread on macOS requires the `dlgmod` CLI executable be downloaded, with the quarantine attribute removed, and placed in your Application Bundle's Resources folder.
 You may view and/or download its source code from the official `dlgmod` repository:

 https://github.com/time-killer-games/dlgmod